 Pre-operative Imaging

-Your physician may make use of the following imaging modalities to further evaluate your lymphedema and plan for surgery
+Your doctor may use the following imaging techniques to better assess your lymphedema and help plan any necessary surgical treatment.

 Lymphoscintigraphy